weaveworks/weave-assured-helm-controller/docs/api/helmrelease.md

 <p>CreateReplace: new CRDs are created, existing CRDs are updated (replaced)
 but not deleted.</p>
 <p>By default, CRDs are applied (installed) during Helm install action.
-With this option users can opt-in to CRD replace existing CRDs on Helm install actions, which is not (yet) natively supported by Helm.
+With this option users can opt in to CRD replace existing CRDs on Helm install actions, which is not (yet) natively supported by Helm.
 <a href="https://helm.sh/docs/chart_best_practices/custom_resource_definitions">https://helm.sh/docs/chart_best_practices/custom_resource_definitions</a>.</p>
 </td>